mrkline/backpak/docs/src/formats.md

 ### Packs

-Saving each chunk and tree as an individual file would be comically inefficient.
+Saving each chunk and tree as individual files would be comically inefficient.
-Instead, let's group them into larger files, which we'll call packs*.
+Instead, let's group them into larger files, which we'll call *packs*.
-By default Backpak aims for 100 MB per pack, though compression shenanigans can cause it to overshoot[^1].
+We aim for 100 MB per pack, though compression shenanigans can cause it to overshoot[^1].

 Each pack contains:
 1. The magic bytes `MKBAKPAK`
-2. The file version number (currently always 1)
+2. The file version number (currently 1)
 3. A [Zstandard](https://github.com/facebook/zstd)-compressed stream of either chunks or trees (which we'll collectively call *blobs*)
 4. A manifest of what's in the pack, as `(blob type, length, ID)` tuples.